What is a RiverLink transponder?

 Yes.
 I-Pass, used in Illinois and on the Indiana Toll Road, is part of the E-ZPass

-network and will work with local tolled bridges.
+network and does work with local tolled bridges.
 However, to be eligible for the

 frequent user discount, you must have a RiverLink local or RiverLink